bluwy/svelte-as-markup-preprocessor/README.md

   preprocess: [
     asMarkupPreprocessor([
       sveltePreprocess(),
-      otherPreprocessors
+      someOtherPreprocessor()
     ]),
     dependentMarkupPreprocessor()
   ]
 }
 ```

-`asMarkupPreprocessor` is a simple wrapper around [svelte.preprocess](https://svelte.dev/docs#svelte_preprocess), and thus accepts the same arguments as it.
-If you can put it in [svelte.config.js](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/in-general.md)'s `preprocess` field, you can pass it into us.
+`asMarkupPreprocessor` is a simple wrapper around [svelte.preprocess](https://svelte.dev/docs#svelte_preprocess), and accepts the same `preprocessors` array as it.
+In other words, anything you could put in [svelte.config.js](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/in-general.md)'s `preprocess` field, you can pass into us.

 # Motivation